Shell seeking to buy BG in first oil super-merger in over a decade

-Royal Dutch Shell (RDSa.L) is in advance talks to buy BG Group BG.L in the first oil super-merger since early 2000s to extend its global lead in gas production and close the gap with the world's biggest oil major U.S. ExxonMobil (XOM.N).
+Royal Dutch Shell is in advanced talks to buy BG Group in the first oil super-merger since early 2000s to extend its global lead in gas production and close the gap with the world's biggest oil major U.S. ExxonMobil.

 "There can be no certainty that any offer will ultimately be made for BG," BG said in a statement adding that Shell must announce a firm intention to make an offer by May 5, or announce that it does not intend to make an offer.